headless-start/Data_Augmentation_Image/README.md

 This project demonstrates the impact of **image augmentation techniques** on model performance by training a neural network on the MNIST dataset.
 Key comparisons include model accuracy and generalization with/without augmentation.

 **Dataset**: MNIST.
-**Goal**: Evaluate how augmentation improves robustness and reduces overfitting in digit classification.
+**Goal**: Evaluate how augmentation improves robustness and reduces overfitting in general Image classification tasks.

 ---